 º º º

 If Haruka were to have a son, it would be Zero.
-The boy was obedient but a mastermind, he was firm and efficient when needed, but tender hearted.
-It was why he never fretted when Yuuki and Zero grew up together.
+The boy was obedient but a mastermind.
+He was firm and efficient when needed but tender hearted.
+It was why he never fretted when Yuki and Zero grew up together.
 The tall stature of Zero standing behind his petite daughter always sent a calm through the heart of the single father.
-He knew she was in good hands if Zero was around.
-If only Yuuki wasn't such a nuisance, Zero could have married her.
+He knew she was in good hands if Zero were around.
+If only Yuki wasn't such a nuisance Zero could have married her.

 Haruka briefly chuckled to himself at the thought while stroking the fire in the hearth.

-If possible, Zero would make a prime suitor for Yuuki.
-They had trust and were comfortable with one another; their genuine friendship protected their hearts from unwanted qualms.
-Together, Zero and Yuuki made a startlingly wonderful pair.
+If possible Zero would make a prime suitor for Yuki.
+They had trust and were comfortable with one another.
+Their genuine friendship protected their hearts from unwanted qualms.
+Together, Zero and Yuki made a startlingly wonderful pair.
 They had friendship.
 They had understanding.
-Yet they had no love, not one shared by a man and a woman.
+But no love, not one shared by a man and a woman.

 His laughter simmered into a somber sigh.
-At times like these, Haruka often wondered whether he did the right thing to let the two get overly comfortable with one another.
-They were like brother and sister now, and therefore, the notion of marriage between the two was nonexistent.
+At times like these Haruka often wondered whether he did the right thing to let the two get overly comfortable with one another.
+They were like brother and sister now and the notion of marriage between the two was nonexistent.

 He couldn't remember how he became lenient with her.
-One day she said she was going out, and the next she kept telling him she would be gone on business.
-From there, she wouldn't return home for weeks, eventually months.
-Yuuki never asked him for permission, she told him what was on her mind, and she was not afraid to act on them, despite how recklessness of the idea.
+One day she said she was going out and the next she kept telling him she would be gone on business.
+From there she wouldn't return home for weeks, eventually months.
+Yuki never asked him for permission, she told him what was on her mind and she was not afraid to act on them despite the recklessness of the idea.
 Haruka could not for the life of him fathom from where she inherited that kind of trait.

-"Yes, that is I. How can I help you?"
+"Yes, how can I help you?"
 Haruka stepped out.